Puget Sound Salmon Forecasts 2023

 Environment in the PNW impacting Salmon Forecasts

-The inland conditions of snowpack, stream spawning habitat and other factors are all very important to the health of puget sound salmon in 2023, but the marine environmental factors are just as important and often the place with the most variation from one year to the next.
+The inland conditions of snowpack, stream spawning habitat, and other factors are all very important to the health of Puget Sound salmon in 2023, but the marine environmental factors are just as important and often the place with the most variation from one year to the next.

 WDFW scientists provided a deep dive on this marine environment and how it might be impacting our Puget Sound salmon now and in the future.